mrRay/vvopensource/README.md

 How to get help
 ---------------

 Please open an "issue".
 If i'm really busy (a frequent occurrence) it may take a while for me to get back to you- sorry in advance!
+Documentation is generated with 'Doxygen', and can be found here: [http://www.vidvox.net/rays_oddsnends/vvopensource_doc/index.html](http://www.vidvox.net/rays_oddsnends/vvopensource_doc/index.html)

 What does this project include/do/make?